httmako/spuria/README.md

 The executable is only ~2MB in size (after using upx) and allows for IP whitelisting and prometheus "up" monitoring.
 Security is granted by IP whitelisting and calls/minute limits.
 It uses no external packages, only inbuilt golang ones.

-There are 3 main HTTP codes used:
+There are 4 main HTTP codes used:

  - 200 ; successful execution of bash
  - 500 ; failed execution of bash
  - 404 ; URL not found
+ - 429 ; if the ratelimit of an URL is reached

 # Usecases